rgu01/docs.uppaal.org/content/language-reference/query-syntax/controller_synthesis.md

 ### Examples

-`control: E<> goal`
+`E<> control: goal`
 : compute a strategy where `goal` state predicate is eventually true no matter what the oponent/environment chooses to do.
 The resulting strategy is *deterministic* in a sense that for a given state the strategy proposes one action for the player/controller (while the oponent/environment may still choose from multiple actions).
+Note that 'goal' includes temporal operators, e.g., A<>, A[].

 `control: A[] safe`
 : compute a strategy where `safe` state predicate is always true no matter what the opponent/environment chooses to do.
 The strategy is *permissive* in a sense that for a given state the strategy may propose multiple actions for the player/controller.
 Such permissive strategy can be thought of as a union of all strategies satisfying the predicate, therefore it does not have any notion of progress and may include infinite loops.